• Passover

 • While the ravioli cooks: In a large sauté pan set over medium heat, add the butter.
 Let the butter melt, swirling the pan as it cooks.
 You want the butter to start turning an amber brown color, smell nutty and for the milk solids to start separating a bit.

 • Once the butter has browned add the chopped sage leaves and let them fry for a minute or two.
 The sauce will start to get fragrant at this point.
+Add the drained butternut squash ravioli and a few TB of the pasta water to the sauce and toss until silky and ravioli is well covered.
+Sprinkle the Parmesan cheese over the top and serve immediately.

 Notes